 A volunteer at the festival said ‘It was really great to be a part of ROAR this year.
 The sense of community and love was overwhelming.’

-The Young Roarsomes collective, an inclusive group of young disabled and non-disabled activists and creatives worked every week this summer to plan the event and many of them were there over the two days to host the festival.
+The Roarsomes, an inclusive group of young disabled and non-disabled activists and creatives worked every week this summer to plan the event and many of them were there over the two days to host the festival.
 They also took to the stage on the Saturday, in a Dance Performance choreographed by Hannah Ensor and Cecelia McFarlane.

 A Mother of a Roarsome said ‘I’m so proud of all the Roarsomes, all the acts were fantastic.
 An amazing local event’